 A good leader must possess most of these skills.
 Especially good communication and decision making skills are essential for a leader.

 Before to discuss different types of leadership styles, let’s take a glance at the term “manager”.

 In business and project management, a manager is an individual who directs workforce or controls resources of an organization in compliance with rules, principles or values that have been established.

 Therefore, a manager coordinates his team members duties and routines with authority and power.
 Some of the managers possess leadership skills and they tend to be leaders.
 However, most of the managers are not leaders.

 In a project, the project manager must carry the skills of a leader because he has to direct and manage his team towards the project goals.

 However different types of organizational structures give the project manager different authority and power.
 For example, in a projectized organizational structure, the project manager has full authority and power over the resources.
 On the other hand, in a functional organizational structure, the role of the project manager is very limited.

 Different Types of Leadership Styles in Organizations

 Daniel Goleman, who popularized the notion of Emotional Intelligence, describes six different leadership styles in his book “Primal Leadership” which are visionary, coaching, affiliative, democratic, pacesetting and commanding.
-Each leadership style has strengths and weaknesses depending on the situations.
+Each style has strengths and weaknesses depending on the situations.

 Four of them: Visionary, Coaching, Affiliative, and Democratic provide positive outcomes.
 However, two styles (Commanding and Pacesetting) may create tension.
 Therefore they should only be used in specific situations.